ppy/osu-wiki/wiki/Ranking_Criteria/Scaling_BPM/en.md

 # Scaling BPM on the Ranking Criteria

-The osu!
-Ranking Criteria's rules and guidelines are based around songs of 180BPM with 4/4 time signatures.
+The Ranking Criteria's rules and guidelines are based around songs of 180BPM with 4/4 time signatures.
 This guide clarifies how that scaling works!

 We'll be using the following osu!
 Normal difficulty guideline as an example: